How to Pack for Working Remotely & Traveling

 - The Google Pixel buds: I can take meetings hands-free with these because they’re Bluetooth.
 The string that attaches them is helpful for keeping them around my neck when they’re out of my ears.

-- The Google Pixel 2 phone: I love the camera on this phone, and I use the Pixel 2 with Project Fi for international service and data.
+- The Google Pixel 2 phone: I love the camera on this phone, and I use the Pixel 2 with Google Fi for international service and data.
 This has changed travel for me because I no longer rely on wifi zones and can use maps, Whatsapp and apps while on the go.

 What to pack for different climates